fluxo-kt/fluxo/README.md

   * For example, start a long-going task safely on intent.
 Jobs with the same name auto cancel earlier started ones.
   * Run something only when listeners are attached using [`repeatOnSubscription`][repeatOnSubscription].
   * Recover from any error within the side job with an `onError` handler.
-* Bootstrap, kind of initialization side job, can be declared and starts on the `Store` launch.
+* Bootstrap, kind of optional initialization side job that starts on the `Store` launch.
 * **Side effect** support (sometimes called **news** or **one-off event**).
   * **Note that using side effects is generally considered as antipattern!**[^a][^b][^c].<br>
     But it can still be useful sometimes, especially when migrating an old codebase.<br>